 2 – Mango Pina (The Forgotten Marijuana Strain)

-Mango Pina was another 90s favorite and the mango cannabis strain has been around since the 1960s.
-Today, you’ll find that such strains have been crossed with KC33 and that’s what you’ll find when you look for a mango marijuana.
+Mango Pina was another 90s favorite, and the mango cannabis strain has been around since the 1960s.
+Today, you’ll find that such strains are usually crossed with KC33 and that’s what you’ll find when you look for Mango marijuana.

 However, the Mango Pina strain from the old days tasted pretty good but was weak as hell.
-At best, you’ll have a somewhat relaxed state of mind, but you never felt as if it was worth the effort frankly.
+At best, you’ll have a somewhat relaxed state of mind, but you will frankly never feel as if it was worth the effort.

-3 – Violator Kush (The Bizarrely Flavorless Marijuana Strain)
+3 – Blue Widow (The Uneventful Marijuana Strain)

 4 – Madman OG (The Marijuana Strain That Causes the Jitters)